MUCodeAcademy/MidlandCode-C14/Module 1 - Intro to HTML and CSS/Week 2/Day 1 - Monday/Lesson/01-RWD.md

 Responsive web design allows for a page to be a pleasant experience regardless of what device is being used.
 We'll cover a lot of topics that are important but there are SO many more that you can learn.
 A lot of this information was taken from [Googles RWD intro](https://web.dev/responsive-web-design-basics/) as it provides a clear and concise overview of RWD.

-## The Basics -
+## The Basics

 ### Setting the viewport

-Most IDES do this automatically with the html boilerplate but some older sites might not have it in already.
+Most IDEs do this automatically with the html boilerplate, but some older sites might not have it in already.
 It can be done with the following:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1" />